By Nicole Crump, Marketing Consultant Manager, Tactix

 - Integration is everything – if it’s in your brochure, on your flyers and part of your TV commercial, then why wouldn’t it be on your website or Facebook page?
 The key to effective marketing is consistency of message and making sure you’re reaching customers with the same promotions at multiple touch points.
 The look and feel of your campaign should also be carried through to tie the promotions together and help potential customers identify your campaign wherever they might encounter it.
 Your website should appear as a seamless extension of your business.

-If you are not sure if you have the right digital marketing strategy in place, or want to know how else you can use the online environment to support achievement of your business goals, then reach out to the Tactix team for a discussion today.
+If you are not sure if you have the right digital marketing strategy in place, or want to know how else you can use the online environment to support achievement of your business goals, then reach out to Nicole for a discussion today.